nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <img src="images/CompleteActivityDiagram.png" width="800"/>

+**Design Considerations**

+Alternative 1 (Previous Design): Use a `CompleteCommandDescriptor` that has a `Date` and `Index` field wrapped by Java `Optional`.

+* Pros:
+  * Allows for clean, readable code without having to check for null values regardless of whether user inputs a date or index.

+* Cons:
+  * Have to check for both fields for at every step of the command which is inefficient.

+Alternative 2 (Current Choice): Make `CompleteCommand` an abstract class with the subclass `CompleteByIndex` and `CompletebyDate`.

+Pros:
+* `LogicManager` can just execute `CompleteCommand` without needing to know if it is `CompleteByIndex` or `CompleteByDate`.
+* Also eliminates the need to check for null fields, since each `CompleteCommand` subclass only has their required fields.
+* This also increases the extensibility of the command, as a new subclass can just be added.

+Cons:
+* Increases the amount of code written and testing required.

 ### Gather Emails Feature

 The **Gather Emails** feature in our software system is designed to efficiently collect email addresses.
 This feature is facilitated by the `GatherCommand` and `GatherCommandParser`.
 Below is the class diagram of the gather emails feature.